oanda/iOSNetworkingWithOandaApi/README.md

 Steps for Integration
 ---------------------

-These are the simple steps to follow to include this library to your iOS project:
+These are the simple steps to follow to incorporate this library into your iOS project:

 1. Add the library itself.
 There are two ways to do this:
     * include <b>OTNetwork.xcodeproj</b> as a dependency